work

 It may not be so easy to find a workplace that lines up with one's values.
 So many contribute to the degradation of the planet and our quality of life.

-The awareness therapy pages describe ways to find out what you want.
-The career pages suggest ways to find a job that fits.
+The career pages show how to find a job that fits.